Karate (band): Reissues and reunion

-In 2021, The Numero Group, digitally reissued the band's first two albums and first single.
+In 2021, The Numero Group announced they would be reissuing the band's music after long periods of their music being unavailable due to Southern not allowing the band to.
+The first releases to be reissued was the band's first two albums and first single.

-In 2022, Stereogum reported that the band would be reuniting for their first live tour in 17 years.
+In 2022, Stereogum reported that the band would reunite for their first tour in 17 years.
 It was announced in November that the band would play Primavera Sound festival in 2023.